By Seth Mercer on Oct 23, 2020 2:56:26 PM

 In the worst case scenario, severe material build-up can cause these rolling components to lock up.
 The resulting increase in friction adds load to the motor of the drive pulley and will almost definitely cause damage to the belt surface, further compounding your problems.

-There’s many reasons why a conveyor belt can mistrack but regardless of the cause, it’s a bad situation.
-Material build-up on rolling components will definitely throw your belt off course and there’s a couple of things you can do about it.
+There are numerous reasons a conveyor belt might mistrack, but no matter the cause, it's a problematic situation.
+Material accumulation on rolling components will certainly cause your belt to wander off course, and there are a few actions you can take to address it.

 Belt tracking devices work like a pair of hands firmly planted at 10 and 2 (flash back to driver's education class) on the steering wheel of your vehicle.
 They’ll course-correct your wandering belt and make sure it makes it from tail pulley to head pulley without straying off into conveyor structure, tearing up its edges while shearing off a support or cutting through chute work.
 For wayward belts, these devices can help you avoid further material spillage and costly damage to the belt and conveyor structure.